 Need a little help preparing?

-There are free resources available on Khan Academy, Code Academy, MIT open courseware, Coursera, Udemy, Udacity, and others.
+If you’d like to prepare prior to beginning a bootcamp, there are free resources available on Khan Academy, Code Academy, MIT open courseware, Coursera, Udemy, Udacity, and others.
 Lynda.com is a great resource, free to Bernalillo County library card holders.
 There are some good, but not free, courses available from Treehouse and Code Avengers.

 Girl Develop It (GDI), a national nonprofit that offers in-person, paid web and software development classes to both women and men, is another great option to explore.
 Find the Albuquerque GDI chapter’s course offerings on Meetup.com.
 If you’re not sure whether coding is right for you, this is a great way to find out!

 Do I need to quit my full-time job or education program?

 If you are planning to do a full time bootcamp, remember the schedule is all day every day, just like a job.
 We find that most students need to prepare to either be away from their job for the duration of the bootcamp or take the leap and use the bootcamp to prepare for a new career.
 If you’re worried about how to support yourself during the bootcamp, there may be resources to support you.
 Trying to attend school in addition to a bootcamp is likely not possible, as it would limit your chances for success.

 If your schedule doesn’t allow you to attend a fulltime bootcamp, CNM’s School of Business and Information Technology offers web development, software development, and digital media programs in various schedules and formats to fit your needs.